nils-van-zuijlen/sound-organiser-offline-app/README.md

-# sound-organiser-offline-app
+# SoundOrganiser's offline app

-SoundOrganiser's offline app
+Here is [SoundOrganiser](github.com/nils-van-zuijlen/sound-organiser).
+It's an audio player to use in plays.